 - Build a culture based on trust and open communication to encourage collaboration.

-- Establish incentives on collaboration, teamwork and meeting deadlines.
+- Establish incentives for collaboration, teamwork and meeting deadlines.

 - Identify individuals who refuse or are unable to collaborate effectively.
 Provide training first, it that does not work get rid of the employee.